ArpNetworking/metrics-client-java/README.md

 ### Injection

 Passing the MetricsFactory instance around your code is far from ideal.
 We strongly recommend a combination of two techniques to keep metrics from polluting your interfaces.
 First, use a dependency injection framework like Spring or Guice to create your TsdMetricsFactory instance and inject it into the parts of your code that initiate units of work.

 Next, the unit of work entry points can leverage thread local storage to distribute the Metrics instance for each unit of work transparently throughout your codebase.
 Log4J calls this a Mapped Diagnostics Context (MDC) and it is also available in LogBack although you will have to create a static thread-safe store (read ConcurrentMap) of Metrics instances since the LogBack implementation is limited to Strings.

 One important note, if your unit of work leverages additional worker threads you need to pass the Metrics instance from the parent thread's MDC into the child thread's MDC.
+Further, if you use a framework like Akka or Vert.x that manages your threadpool for you, then you will either need to confine a Metrics instance to a particular execution context or else integrate it with the framework.
+This package provides a lock free implementation for such frameworks.

 ### Counters

 Surprisingly, counters are probably more difficult to use and interpret than timers and gauges.
 In the simplest case you can just starting counting, for example, iterations of a loop:

 ```java